patelharsh513-creator/kpi_24/README.md

 # Live Logistics Operations Dashboard

-An AI-powered dashboard for tracking logistics KPIs, dispatching costs, and operational efficiency.
+An AI-powered dashboard for tracking logistics kpis, dispatching costs, and operational efficiency.

 ## 🚀 How to Connect & Deploy to GitHub

-This project is pre-configured with a GitHub Actions workflow (`.github/workflows/deploy.yml`) to automatically deploy your app to GitHub Pages.
+This project is pre-configured with a GitHub Actions workflow (`.github/workflows/main.yml`) to automatically deploy your app to GitHub Pages.

 ### 1. Initialize Git (If working locally)